DMorrisonASC/Java_Mini_Projects/README.md

 ## Java_Mini_Projects

 ### Repo of mini java projects.
-Just import a single file and run it
+Just import a single file into an IDE and run it